IDENTITY at Liverpool Cathedral

 Importantly, Walker seems to conflate immutable physical characteristics we are born with, such as eye color, with mutable behaviors/personality traits.
 DNA does determine the former, but in matters of behavior and personality, it’s not that simple.
 The reduction of identity to DNA undermines the possibility of biblical repentance, spiritual formation, and moral accountability by implying DNA is the primary, or even the sole factor that shapes what we do, think, and believe over time.

 We should also note Walker’s use of the term “gender”.
 While he claims to bring an “element of science” into the cathedral, he denies basic biology by using the term “gender” as a substitute for biological sex in his list of characteristics people are born with.
 But we are not born with “gender” as it is defined by gender theorists (a construct of the mind); we are born with a biological sex which is either male or female.
-His use of the term is ambiguous, at best, since the term “gender” has been hijacked and become a “magic word” used to subvert identity.”[1]
+His use of the term is ambiguous, at best, since the term “gender” has been hijacked to subvert identity.”[1]

 Peter Walker, Sculptor